 This is what the FA brought.

 I’ve observed that a lack of english skills and a seeming lack of desire to help is a problem generally with China Eastern although primarily in its ground staff.
-With this crew it seemed that there was only one FA in business class that had had more than a few english lessons.
+With this crew it appeared that there was only one FA in business class that had had more than a few english lessons and she was off duty.

 This was probably the best part of the flight.
 Not many airlines have this system on their IFE.
-Delta, China Eastern and a couple of others are the only airlines I know of that carry it.
-I find it extremely helpful.
-I write down a few phrases and keywords for use after landing.
-It is amazing how knowing just three or four things in the local language makes a positive impression.
+Delta, China Eastern, KLM, Singapore Airlines and a couple of others are the only airlines I know of that carry it.
+Write down a few phrases and keywords for use after landing.
+It is amazing how knowing only three or four things in the local language makes a positive impression.

 It also came with a french pastry and choice of juice.
 Breakfast was very good.